top of page

 • 2 min read

 The journey of Saint Francis of Assisi invites us into a profound meditation on change, faith, and the search for meaning beyond worldly success.
 Gerard Thomas Straub’s film, The Loneliness and Longing of St. Francis of Assisi, captures this spiritual odyssey with a quiet intensity that resonates deeply.
+This series breaks the full length film into clips that are conducive to pausing, watching, and pondering.
+(Click here for questions in PDF format for small group handouts.)

 Reflection Questions on Quotes from the Film: